ParallelMaths/parallel/pages/7-01-parallelogram.md

 through the mysteries of mathematics.
 Be prepared to encounter all sorts of weird ideas.

+__IMPORTANT__ – you will get points for every correct answer (or nearly correct answer).

+__IMPORTANT__ – some questions have a hint (sometimes two hints).
+Please think hard and try hard before resorting to the hint.
+The hints will help you get the right answer, but you will lose marks.

+__IMPORTANT__ – it does not really matter what score you get, the main thing is that you think hard about the problems... and then learn where you went wrong when the answer sheet appears.

 ## 1. Secret codes

 Over the next few weeks, one of mathematical themes that we will be exploring is secret codes.
-How do you make a code and how do you break a code?
-The proper word for this **cryptography**, from the Greek words for *“secret”* and *“writing”*.
+We’ll be making and breaking codes.
+The proper word for this is **cryptography**, from the Greek words for *“secret”* and *“writing”*.

 You might think that cryptography is all about language, because we are messing around with messages made of words.
-Actually, cryptography is 99% maths, and numbers are the heart of secrecy, particularly today in the age of the Internet.
+Actually, cryptography is 99% maths, and numbers are at the heart of secrecy, particularly today in the age of the Internet.
 You might be surprised to know that some of the  biggest employers of mathematicians are the secret services in countries around the world.
 And, of course, big companies employ mathematicians to protect their secrets (and maybe steal the secrets of rival companies).

 The cryptography theme starts properly next week, but in the meantime here is a quick puzzle about a code just to warm you up.

-Here is a 5x5 grid containing all the letters of the alphabet, except Z:
+Here is a (5x5) grid containing all the letters of the alphabet, except Z:

 | A | B | C | D | E |
 | F | G | H | I | J |